uncutsolutions/addmefast_automated_python/README.md

 # Modules That need to install :

-open your Powershell on the same directory / folder and type command : pip install -r requirements.txt
+open your Powershell on the same directory / folder and type command :

+setx PATH "%PATH%;C:\python\Scripts"

+pip install -r requirements.txt

 # USAGE :